Rules

 Avoid Modifier extension factory functions¶

-Using @Composable
+For @Composable

-There is another API for creating custom modifiers, composed {}
+extension factory functions, there is an API for creating custom modifiers, composed {}

 .
 This API is no longer recommended due to the performance issues it created, and like with the extension factory functions case, Modifier.Node is recommended instead.